Local Projections vs. VARs: Lessons From Thousands of DGPs: Details on DGP definitions

-Our definition of the structural shock of interest, $\varepsilon_{1t}$, ensures that it has the largest possible contemporaneous effect on the normalization variable $i_t$.
-Letting $\eta_t = H \varepsilon_t$, the shock is thus defined through the solution of the following constrained optimization problem:
+Our definition of the structural shock of interest, $\varepsilon_{1,t}$, ensures that it has the largest possible contemporaneous effect on nominal interest rates (for monetary shocks) and government spending (for fiscal shocks).
+Letting $\eta_t \equiv H \varepsilon_t$, $\Sigma_\eta \equiv \var(\eta_t)$, and $\iota^*$ denote the index of the policy instrument $i_t$ in the vector $X_t$, the shock is thus defined through the solution of the following problem:

-where $\Sigma_\eta \equiv \var(\eta_t)$, and $e_1$ selects the first column of $H$.\footnote{Note that, by construction, this optimization problem only pins down the first column of $H$, since that column is the only relevant one for the structural impulse responses to $\varepsilon_{1,t}$.
-The remaining columns then just need to satisfy the variance-covariance constraint.} The problem above can be simplified if we decompose $H$ as $H = B R$, where $\Sigma_\eta = BB'$ with $B$ lower-triangular.
-We can then write the problem as